 2. How to leverage mobile to drive both online and offline sales

-It’s more important than ever to make your website and email campaigns mobile-friendly.
+When it comes to Cyber Monday marketing – and really all marketing – it’s more important than ever to make your website and email campaigns mobile-friendly.
 If you’re in doubt about your customers’ mobile usage habits, check your own web and email analytics to determine what devices your audience uses to access your email content.
 You might be surprised.

 Mobile facts to know: